JoshxB-T/NLP_Sentiment_Analysis/README.md

 The model is a multi-task bidirectional GRU-based neural network.
 Input sequences are first passed through an embedding layer (dimension 100), followed by a bidirectional GRU with a hidden size of 128.

 The final hidden states from both directions are concatenated and passed through a shared fully connected layer.
 The network then branches into three output heads:
-- Emotion regression
+- Emotion
-- Empathy regression
+- Empathy
-- Emotional polarity classification
+- Emotional polarity

 ### Training Procedure
 The model is trained using the Adam optimizer with a learning rate of 1e-3.
 A multi-task loss function is used, combining mean squared error for regression tasks and cross-entropy loss for classification.